agyscon/foldscope/README.md

 Unity Version is 2020.3.7f1

 Press Up arrow to accelerate

-left and right arrows to move left and right
+Press left and right arrows to move left and right